-Staff Analysis: Pursuant to Section 367.081(2)(a), F.S., and Rule 25-30.433(1), Florida Administrative Code (F.A.C.), the Commission, in every rate case, shall make a determination of the quality of service provided by the utility by evaluating the quality of the utility's product (water) and the utility's attempt to address customer satisfaction (water and wastewater).
+Pursuant to Section 367.081(2)(a), F.S., and Rule 25-30.433(1), Florida Administrative Code (F.A.C.), we must make a determination in every rate case of the quality of service provided by the utility by evaluating the quality of the utility's product (water) and the utility's attempt to address customer satisfaction (water and wastewater).
 The Rule states that the most recent chemical analyses, outstanding citations, violations, and consent orders on file with the state's DEP and the county health departments, along with any DEP and county health department officials' testimony concerning quality of service shall be considered.
-In addition, any customer testimony, comments, or complaints shall also be considered.
-The operating condition of the water system is addressed in Issue 2.
+In addition, we must also consider any customer testimony, comments, or complaints.

-Quality of Utility's Product
+A. Quality of Utility's Product

-In evaluating McLeod's product quality, staff reviewed the Utility's compliance with the DEP primary and secondary drinking water standards.
+In evaluating McLeod's product quality, we reviewed the Utility's compliance with the DEP primary and secondary drinking water standards.
 Primary standards protect public health, while secondary standards regulate contaminants that may impact the taste, odor, and color of drinking water.
 The most recent chemical analyses were performed on July 18, 2018, and the results were in compliance with the DEP's standards.
-These chemical analyses are performed every three years; therefore, the next scheduled analysis should be completed in 2021.
+These chemical analyses are performed every three years; therefore, the next scheduled analysis shall be completed in 2021.